charlesfrye/charlesfrye.github.io/_posts/2016-02-04-bayes-rule.markdown

 ### A note:

-I've included a brief primer on probability, with an emphasis on visualization, If you can look at the aboveimage and see
+I've included a brief primer on probability, with an emphasis on visualization, If you can look at the above image and see
 $$P(A)$$ and $$P(A \& B)$$, then the primer isn't strictly necessary, and you can skip to the section "Visualizing Bayes' Rule".